RTippin/messenger/docs/ChatBots.md

 ---

-### Authorization
+### Handler Authorization
-- To authorize the end user to add your handler to a bot, you should define the `authorize()` method and return boolean.
+- To authorize the end user to add your `BotActionHandler` to a bot, you should define the `public authorize()` method and return boolean.
 - This method will be called during the http request cycle, giving you access to the current auth/session/etc.
 - If the end user is unauthorized, the handler will be hidden from appearing in the available handlers list while adding actions to a bot.
+- The handler will also be authorized while being part of a `PackagedBot` bundle.
+If a handler is unauthorized, it will be omitted from appearing under a `PackagedBot`'s install list as well as ignored during the `PackagedBot`'s install.
 - This does NOT authorize being triggered once added to a bot action.

 ```php
 <?php